catalyst-cloud/catalystcloud-docs/source/block-storage.rst

 Creating a striped logical volume
 ---------------------------------

-While LVM striping does achieve a very similar outcome to the RAID0 setup outlined above it should be noted that changing the number of stripes in sync with the number of disks is an unnecessary overheard and why the previous approach is preferred.
+While LVM striping does achieve a very similar outcome to the RAID0 setup outlined above, it should be noted that changing the number of stripes in sync with the number of disks is an unnecessary overheard.
+This is why the previous approach is preferred.

-This example will use 3 volumes to create the striped volume.
-Once logged into the server use lvmdiskscan to confirm that there are 3 (unpartitioned) disks, in this case */dev/vdc*, */dev/dvd* and */dev/vde*.
+This example will use three volumes to create the striped volume.
+Once logged in to the server use lvmdiskscan to confirm that there are three (unpartitioned) disks, in this case */dev/vdc*, */dev/dvd* and */dev/vde*.

 .. code-block:: console